 Dining Room Rug

-The minimum that allows for this is 75cm (29”), so that the ideal size is generally at least 1.50m (59”) larger than the table in each direction.
+The minimum that allows for this is 60cm to 75cm (24″ to 29”), so the ideal size is generally at least 1.20m to 1.50m (47″ to 59”) larger than the table in each direction.
 Remember that the table and chairs will mostly obscure the centre of the rug, so the most important part of the design becomes the border.

 Bedroom Rug Size Guide

 For a bedroom, the rug is best placed underneath the bed, framing it but stopping short of the side tables Bedroom B. This allows for rug underfoot when one gets out of bed.
 For Larger Bedrooms a small rug can make a bedroom look small and its elements disconnected.
 When in doubt go for a bigger size to help tie everything together like Bedroom A. An alternative option is to have a smaller rug on either side of the bed and front Bedroom C and Bedroom D.